Byetta-Related Renal Failure

 How Byetta Affects the Kidneys

 While Byetta is beneficial for blood sugar control, it can sometimes lead to kidney problems.
-The exact mechanism isn’t fully understood, but it’s believed that Byetta can cause dehydration or affect kidney function directly, leading to renal failure in rare cases.
+The exact mechanism isn’t fully understood, but it’s believed that Byetta can cause or affect kidney function directly, leading to renal failure in rare cases.

 Types of Renal Failure

-1. Acute Renal Failure (ARF): Sudden loss of kidney function.
+1. (ARF): Sudden loss of kidney function.

 While renal failure from Byetta is rare, potential causes include: